 Once you resort to any form of name-calling, you lost the argument.
 It is over.
 You lose.

-You are winning no points by using a disparaging phrase towards the person you are debating.
-You have killed any chance for a successful or healthy interaction.
+You are winning no points by using a disparaging phrase towards the person you are debating and have killed any chance for a successful or healthy interaction.

 When you shift your argument away from the topic and point it towards the person, the person’s only option is to defend themselves.
 And most people defend by attacking.
 Now you are in a fight, not a debate.